 ThinkDirty Rating: 0

 I’ve seen the SheaMoisture brand in several stores and online.
 I’m glad to see that their baby wash and shampoo got a very high rating on ThinkDirty and I’ll feel more comfortable purchasing to give it a try!
 I love using Argan Oil for myself and I think my little will like it as well.
 This is a product that uses certified organic ingredients but doesn’t quite meet the criteria to be certified organic.
 It’s also not tear-free so I’ll be waiting a little longer on this one!

 ThinkDirty Rating: 1

 I haven’t seen this in any of our stores but I love to use Calendula on my little’s skin!
 It also received a good rating on ThinkDirty making me even more interested to try it out.
-California Baby is a bit pricey so it will likely go on a Christmas wishlist!
+California Baby is a bit more pricey than the others so it will likely go on a Christmas wishlist!

 ThinkDirty Rating: 2